syncfusion-content/javascript-docs/js/TagCloud/Data-Binding.md

 <http://help.syncfusion.com/js/angularjs>

-The following example depicts you the way to bind data to the **TagCloud** widget using angularJS support,
+The following example depicts you the way to bind data to the **TagCloud** widget using AngularJS support,

 {% highlight html %}